View Thelma Hewitt's Obituary on AikenStandard.com and share memories

 |

-Published in The Aiken Standard and North Augusta Star from Mar.
-13 to Mar.
-25, 2020
+Published in The Aiken Standard and North Augusta Star on Mar.
+13, 2020